TL;DR

 Different industries have unique bookkeeping needs.
 Restaurants need POS integration and COGS tracking, while service businesses prioritize time tracking and project profitability.
 Construction companies require job costing and progress billing features.
 Review our industry-specific guide to identify must-have features for your sector.

-For small businesses under $500K revenue, QuickBooks Online Plus or Xero Established typically provide sufficient features.
-Businesses with $500K-$5M revenue often need advanced features like multi-currency support, class tracking, or custom workflows found in QuickBooks Advanced or NetSuite.
+For small businesses under a certain revenue level, QuickBooks Online Plus or Xero Established typically provide sufficient features.
+Businesses with a typical range often need advanced features like multi-currency support, class tracking, or custom workflows found in QuickBooks Advanced or NetSuite.

 Implementation Timeline and Support

 Plan for a 2-4 week implementation period.
 Week 1: Setup and bank connections.
 Week 2: Historical data import and categorization rules.
 Week 3: Staff training and workflow customization.
 Week 4: Testing and refinement.
-Platforms offering dedicated onboarding support reduce this timeline by 30-40%.
+Platforms offering dedicated onboarding support reduce this timeline significantly.

 Evaluate customer support quality during your trial.
 Test response times by submitting a support ticket and using live chat.
 Check for comprehensive knowledge bases, video tutorials, and user communities.
 QuickBooks and Xero offer extensive resources, while smaller platforms may provide more personalized support but fewer self-service options.